 In the third circle we find an illustration of those who seem to have things and people, but still don’t reach a state of complete satisfaction because God is still not in the center of their life.
 These folks sooner or later discover that material things wear out, and human relationships are never perfect… and without God their life is not complete.

 People Only Circle In the fourth circle we find the group that tries to distance themselves from both material things and God, seeking only close social relations with people; but these too fail in bringing satisfaction because mankind needs everything to be in balance in order to be complete.
 No one can really live without some material things, and without God’s interaction in life there would be no life.
 Those who try to live this way fail in reaching perfection and true happiness.

-In the fifth circle we meet those who want only God.
-An example of this group might be found in those who seek a monastic existence, such as monks who live in very isolated places in order to shut out the world and “serve” God better.
-These people strive to put distance between themselves and material things, but they too are left incomplete because as soon as they really begin developing a close relationship with God He directs them to reach out and help people, and shows them how to use material things also to be a blessing.
-Abandoning people and material things in life isn’t the way the Lord wants us to be closer to Him.
+God Only Circle In the fifth circle we meet those who want only God.
+An example of this group might be found in those who seek a monastic existence, such as monks who live in very isolated places in order to shut out the world and “serve” God better..
+These people strive to put distance between themselves and material things, but they too are left incomplete because as soon as they really begin developing a close relationship with God.

 God and People Circle

 The sixth circle shows us another imbalance.
 This time we find people who seemingly have placed God in the center of their life, and have chosen to keep close relationships with others, but want to distance themselves from material things.
 In reality, material things have been given to us to use as tools to work with.
 As things are now, we still need them and they are not to be rejected just because we want to know, love, and serve God (and people) more perfectly.